Dr Maeve Hurley, SHEP and Dr Nicola O’ Sullivan are collaborating to support Ireland’s frontline practitioners

-This is a collaborative initiative by Ag Eisteacht, SHEP (The Social & Health Education Project) and Dr Nicola O’ Sullivan, social care and wellbeing specialist – all practitioners with shared values and a common interest in frontline practitioner care and development.
+Heart of Frontline Practice is a collaborative alliance between SHEP (Social & Health Education Project), Dr Maeve Hurley, Dr Nicola O’ Sullivan and Fern Higgins Atkinson (Relationships in Practice).
+We are all practitioners with shared values and a common interest in supporting frontline practitioners’ health and wellbeing through reflective practice.

 Our intention is to create supportive spaces where we can come together as committed practitioners to connect, share and learn and to deepen our understanding of what it means to be truly engaged in values-based, heartful practice.